WANF: Sale to Gray Television; relaunch as Atlanta News First

 On May 3, 2021, Atlanta-based Gray Television announced its intent to purchase the Meredith Local Media division, including WGCL-TV and WPCH, for $2.7 billion.
 The sale was completed on December 1.
 For Gray, a company whose Georgia roots date to 1897, channel 46 became the company's flagship property and a springboard for major investments in Atlanta-area media.
 In 2022, Gray spent $30 million to acquire WKTB-CD, Atlanta's Telemundo affiliate and the largest independently owned Telemundo outlet in the eastern United States, and co-owned Surge Digital Media, a boutique digital advertising agency; former owner Susan Sim Oh joined Gray at the conclusion of the sale, and Gray announced plans to relocate Telemundo Atlanta from its studios in Duluth to WGCL-TV.
 It also acquired WKSY-LD, a low-power station licensed to Summerville and Trion.

 In addition, in 2021, Gray acquired Third Rail Studios, a film and television production facility located on the site of the former General Motors Doraville Assembly plant in Doraville; it then announced a partnership with NBCUniversal to run Third Rail and a major expansion of the Assembly complex slated to be completed in 2023.

 On August 31, 2022, Gray announced that WGCL-TV and WPCH's news programs would take on the umbrella brand of Atlanta News First on September 30, with WGCL-TV additionally changing its call sign to WANF on October 3.
 In interviews, multiple station executives commented that they did not consider this a "rebranding" but a "branding"; in their view, channel 46 had no brand at all when Gray took over.
 According to general manager Erik Schrader, Gray wanted to bill WANF as a station with a very deep connection to Atlanta and which was owned by a locally headquartered company.

-Gray and the Atlanta Hawks reached a deal in December 2023 to broadcast 10 games during the 2023–24 NBA season, primarily on Friday nights.
+Gray and the Atlanta Hawks reached a deal in December 2023 to broadcast 10 games during the 2023–24 season, primarily on Friday nights.
 All ten games would air on WPCH, with two of them simulcast by WANF.
 All games would be produced by Bally Sports Southeast.
+WANF continued to air such simulcasts, with 13 in total in the 2025–26 season.